 (a) Other than "REESS charging mode coupled to the power grid";

 (b) "REESS charging mode coupled to the power grid".

+A vehicle is considered to be a “large vehicle”, if it is longer than 12 m and/or wider than 2.60 m and/or higher than 4.00 m.

 1.2.
-Test method
+Regular Test method

 This test is intended to demonstrate the immunity of the vehicle electronic systems.
 The vehicle shall be subject to electromagnetic fields as described in this annex.
 The vehicle shall be monitored during the tests.

+If not otherwise stated in this annex the test shall be performed according to ISO 11451-2 in an ALSE :

+with front irradiation for vehicle not considered as “large vehicles”.
+[Editorial Comment: rear is specified in 5.1.3]